plotean/Vidada/readme.md

 Vidada also supports a feature called DirectPlay - if you select a video clip in the Thumb viewer, it will start playing.
 Move your mouse over the movie, and it will automatically seek to the relative position.
 Preview a video was never easier.

-Source Code is freely avaiable at http://github.com/IsNull/Vidada under the MIT license.
+Source Code is freely available at http://github.com/IsNull/Vidada under the MIT license.

 Copyright P.Buettiker  2012-2014